AyazNakhudaGitHub/BERT_Customer_Reviews_Classification/Final_Experiments/README.md

-- To save models, one would need to run the following cell:
+- To save a model, one would need to run the following cell:

   <img width="444" alt="Screen Shot 2021-12-11 at 7 17 51 PM" src="https://user-images.githubusercontent.com/63979892/145695802-ead1a7ea-49b4-4af4-86c7-f805226c9d4a.png">